Golf Course Review of Woburn Golf Club (Marquess, Duke's & Duchess')

 As somebody who loves their links golf, and usually tends to shy away from heavily watered courses with pristine carpets for fairways, Woburn is the polar opposite of my preferred type of golf and isn’t somewhere I should logically enjoy.
 But I did and that speaks volumes for the place.
 To be critical, because of the softer nature of the course, you don’t quite have to use your imagination on shots around the green as much as you do at seaside and top heathland courses but this actually made a refreshing change for me.

 As far as inland golf goes Woburn is very close to the pinnacle; a fine English venue and certainly a worthy match for the three courses at the more famous Wentworth.
+It's a shame there isn't more variance in the three courses at this impressive 54-hole facility but that is more to do with the similar terrain and setting than anything else.

 Club Website: www.woburngolf.co.uk